yamagen/nihongo-no-oto/2025/2025-05-05_anotokine_en.md

-## “Ano toki ne” — The Moment Speech Has Already Begun
+## "Ano toki ne" — The Moment Speech Has Already Begun

 ### Date: 2025-05-05